Silvaplana: History

-The first sign of a settlement in the borders of the municipality are some Roman-era broken pillars on the Julier Pass.
+The first sign of a settlement in the borders of the municipality is some Roman-era broken pillars on the Julier Pass.
 The village church was first mentioned in 1356.
 A new, late gothic church was built in 1491.
 In 1556 the village converted to the Protestant Reformation.

 Geography

 Silvaplana has an area, As of 2006, of 44.7 km2.
 Of this area, 19.6% is used for agricultural purposes, while 14.1% is forested.
 Of the rest of the land, 2.2% is settled (buildings or roads) and the remainder (64.1%) is non-productive (rivers, glaciers or mountains).

 Silvaplana is located on Lake Silvaplana in the Upper Engadine Oberengadin.
 Before 2017, it was located in the Oberengadin sub-district of the Maloja, after 2017 it was part of the Maloja Region.
-Above the village at 2284 m, the Julier Pass connects the Engadine valley to the rest of Graubünden and the Rhine watershed.
+Above the village at 2284 m, the Julier Pass connects the Engadine valley to the rest of Grisons and the Rhine watershed.
 While the stream Ova dal Vallun, which connects Lake Silvaplana and Lake Champfèr, runs through the village, it consists of the village of Silvaplana and the hamlets of Surlej and Albana, as well as part of the village of Champfèr.